Hiatal Hernia in Children

 - You have questions or concerns about your child's condition or care.

 may not be needed.
-Your child's hiatal hernia may go away on its own if he is diagnosed during infancy.
-He may need any of the following:
+Your child's hiatal hernia may go away on its own if it is diagnosed during infancy.
+He or she may need any of the following:

 - Medicines may be given to relieve heartburn symptoms.
 These medicines help to decrease or block stomach acid.